What is a capital allowance?

 How much is the self-employed annual investment allowance?

-For most investments in capital assets you make for your business, your limit will be under the annual investment allowance (AIA) rules.
-The rules are as follows:
+For most investments in capital assets you make for your business, your limit will be determined by the annual investment allowance (AIA) rules.

 Under these rules, you can spend up to £200,000 on business-related expenses during the relevant period, and offset this spending against your income tax bill.
 For example: